 Due to Florida’s geography and close proximity to international cities to the south, drug trafficking activity is more prevalent than in other states across the U.S. Top-ranking individuals in criminal organizations are not the only people who may find themselves charged with drug trafficking.
 In fact, a person does not have to be involved in the sale of illegal drugs to be charged with trafficking.
 Organizations often rely on members and associates who may otherwise seem like everyday people to move and sell controlled substances.
-Therefore, someone who may want to make money without becoming deeply entrenched in the drug trade can easily be charged with very serious trafficking charges in Naples, Fort Lauderdale and throughout Broward County.
+Therefore, someone who may want to make money without becoming deeply entrenched in the drug trade can easily be charged with very serious trafficking charges can easily find himself or herself in need of an experienced Naples or Fort Lauderdale drug trafficking defense attorney.

 Do not say anything that might incriminate you.
 Speak with an attorney first.